TommyKloosterman/startup/README.md

 Ive learned that login information is important to make secure and safe for user privacy

 WebSocket is usefull for comunicating to a server in real time without having to wait for the server to srespond which is good for something that requires communication of users

+I learned that React is a popular JavaScript library that allows for efficient and scalable development of web applications through its component-based architecture, virtual DOM, and easy data binding.
+It is also cross-platform and has a large community for support.